cygni/cygni-competence-7-databases/neo4j/README.md

 some more stuff that all have different relations to each other.

-1. Create a Wine node, with [name: Prancing Wolf Ice Wine 2007]
+1.Create a Wine node, with [name: Prancing Wolf Ice Wine 2007]
 ```
  CREATE (w:Wine {name: 'Prancing Wolf Ice Wine 2007'})
 ```

-2. Create a Magazine with [name: 'Wine Expert Monthly']
+2.Create a Magazine with [name: 'Wine Expert Monthly']
 ```
  CREATE (m:Magazine {name: 'Wine Expert Monthly'})
 ```

-3. Create a relationship of reported_on from magasine to wine
+3.Create a relationship of reported_on from magasine to wine
 ```
 match (w:Wine {name: 'Prancing Wolf Ice Wine 2007'}),
 match (m:Magazine {name: 'Wine Expert Monthly'})
 create (m)-[:REPORTED_ON]->(w)
 ```

-4. A relationship can have properties as well so lets add rating to the reported_on relationship
+4.A relationship can have properties as well so lets add rating to the reported_on relationship
 ```
 match ()-[r:REPORTED_ON]->() set r.rating = 92 return r
 ```

 since we only have one relationship of type reported_on, we do not have to be specific on which one

-5. Add a the grape type reisling,  Prancing Wolf Ice Wine is a reisling so lets add a relationship between them a the same time of type grape_type and style ice_wine
+5.Add a the grape type reisling,  Prancing Wolf Ice Wine is a reisling so lets add a relationship between them a the same time of type grape_type and style ice_wine
 ```
 match (w:Wine {name: 'Prancing Wolf Ice Wine 2007'})
 create(g:Grape {name: 'Reisling'})<-[:GRAPE_TYPE {style: 'ice_wine'}]-(w)
 ```

-6. Let look at our present graph
+6.Let look at our present graph
 _To view everything in graph_
 ```
 match (n) return n
 ```

-7. To get all relationships in a graph
+7.To get all relationships in a graph
 ```
 match ()-[r]-() return r
 ```

-8. Get a specific node by built-in id using cypher method ID(<node>)
+8.Get a specific node by built-in id using cypher method ID(<node>)
 ```
 Match (n) where ID(n) = <id> return n
 ```

-9. Get properties for a specific node
+9.Get properties for a specific node
 ```
 Match (n) where ID(n) = 0 return properties(n)
 ```

-10. Filter graph on specific value
+10.Filter graph on specific value
 ```
 Match (n {name: 'Reisling'}) return n
 ```

-11. Get relations from all specific node
+11.Get relations from all specific node
   * Get all relations from a node
 ```
 MATCH (:Grape {name: 'Reisling'})-[r]-()